Reference & Citation Management

 The Libraries offer free hands-on workshops on using citation management software.
 You can find information about dates and times as well as register online to attend one of these sessions on the Libraries Workshops page.

-As always, you can Ask A Librarian any questions related to library-supported resources.
+The Digital Humanities Center is your primary point of contact for reference and citation management support.
+You can also Ask A Librarian any questions related to library-supported resources.
 You can do so in person at a reference desk, by email, by phone, or in an online chat session.

 CONVERTING AN EXISTING CITATION LIBRARY TO A DIFFERENT APPLICATION